 3. Bald Eagle

 The largest bird in Nebraska is arguably the bald eagle.
 Bald eagles are sea eagles and the national bird of the United States.
-They have an impressive wingspan of 5ft 11in to 7ft 7in and weigh 6 to 14 pounds with females usually being larger than males.
+They have an impressive wingspan of 5 feet 11 inches to 7 feet 7 inches and weigh 6 to 14 pounds with females usually being larger than males.
 Bald eagles are stunning birds with dark brown plumage and white heads and tails.
-They occur around virtually any wetland habitat where there is a large body of water – including coastlines, rivers, and lakes.
+They occur around virtually any wetland habitat where there is a large body of water, including coastlines, rivers, and lakes.
 Bald eagles are found right across Nebraska, although spring and winter are the best times to see them.
 Bald eagles are opportunistic carnivores and eat a range of prey.
 However, fish make up more than 50% of their diet.

 4. Mountain Lion